simplefoc/simplefoc.github.io/docs/simplefoc_library/digging_deeper/libray_source/sensors.md

 To implement your own sensors, create a sub-class of this class, and implement the `getSensorAngle()` method. `getSensorAngle()` returns a float value, in **radians**, representing the current shaft angle in the range `0` to `2*PI` (one full turn).

 To function correctly, the sensor class `update()` method has to be called sufficiently quickly.
-Normally, the `BLDCMotor`'s `loopFOC()` function calls it once per iteration, so you must ensure to call `loopFOC()` quickly enough, both for correct motor and sensor operation.
+Normally, the `FOCCMotor`'s `loopFOC()` function calls it once per iteration, so you must ensure to call `loopFOC()` quickly enough, both for correct motor and sensor operation.

 The `Sensor` base class provides an implementation of `getVelocity()`, and takes care of counting full revolutions in a precise way, but if you wish you can additionally override these methods to provide more optimal implementations for your hardware.